-Figure 2.24: The relation between TPR and FNR
+Figure 2.17: The relation between TPR and FNR

-Since the TPR and FNR sum to 1, it's usually sufficient to just calculate one of them.
+Since the TPR and FNR sum to 1, it's sufficient to just calculate one of them.

 Similar to the TPR and FNR, there is the true negative rate (TNR) and the false positive rate (FPR).
 If N is the number of negative samples, the sum of true negative samples (TN) is the number of these that are correctly predicted, and the sum of false positive (FP) samples is the number incorrectly predicted as positive: